...for making Cleveland the first city in the United States to have a commercially available 100-gigabit fiber network!

 For example, the Cleveland Museum of Art's Gallery One (@ClevelandArt - See hashtag: #GalleryOne) is the first installation of its kind in the world.
 Learn more in these blog posts: 12/27/12 @ClevelandArt #GalleryOne Crash Party; 1/18/13 CMA's New Interactive Gallery Opens, plus GCPCUG & CLE Drupal; and 1/30/13 Photos of Gallery One Opening!

 Examples of just some of the growing entrepreneurship activities can be seen in these blog posts: 11/14/13 Cleveland Entrepreneurship Week 2013; 2/12/14 TechPint Cleveland III; 3/13/4 TechPint Akron II; 4/18/14 2014 Northeast Ohio Entrepreneur Expo; and 11/27/14 Cleveland Amplify Panel & Tech Town Hall.

 Now, with this government nonprofit partnership, the City of Cleveland (@CityOfCleveland) and OneCommunity (@OneCommunity) are making history today.
 I am excited to know that this is just the beginning for Cleveland!

 What Others Say

 OneCommunity received a lot of press due to the importance of the City of Cleveland being the first in the nation to be developing a commercially available 100-gigabit fiber network.
-Here are some of the articles I read and shared via Twitter, plus a link to some addtional articles that OneCommunity collected on its website.
+Here are some of the articles I read and shared via Twitter, plus a link to some additional articles that OneCommunity collected on its website.
 Rather than repeat what they presented, I suggest you read these to learn more:

 Cleveland will seek to become a "gig city" with super fast Internet, starting in the Health-Tech Corridor